DRI seizes Pak-smuggled heroin in Kashmir

-New Delhi: The Directorate of Revenue Intelligence (DRI) has arrested three smugglers in Srinagar with 627 grams of high quality heroin which was being smuggled from Pakistan, officials said today.
+New Delhi: The Directorate of Revenue Intelligence (DRI) has arrested three smugglers in Srinagar with 627 grams of high quality heroin which was being smuggled from Pakistan, officials said on Friday.

 The drug was to be transported to Punjab from Kashmir, they said.